 1. Hagia Yorgi Cliff Church

 Located on a high cliff, the church attracts attention due to its pink colour.
-It’s located on the southern coast of the island surrounded by pines, servants and other trees.
+It’s located on the southern coast of the island surrounded by pines, and other trees.

 2. Heybeliada Sanatorium